-Citizenship goes beyond national borders National Donating or volunteering for charity • Voting in national elections · Participating in national celebrations an 7 Investigate a human rights campaign such as the End Poverty campaign or the Live Below the Line campaign.
-Describe some of the methods used to create change for the better.
-8 Which of the following quotes do you most agree with and why?
-'I am a citizen of the world' - Diogenes Laertius, Greek philosopher (AD 220). e 'I am not a citizen of the world.
+- 7 Investigate a human rights campaign such as the End Poverty campaign or the Live Below the Line campaign.
+Describe some of the methods used to create change for the better. - 8 Which of the following quotes do you most agree with and why? - 'I am a citizen of the world' Diogenes Laertius, Greek philosopher (220 CE). - 'I am not a citizen of the world.
 I think the entire concept is intellectual nonsense and stunningly dangerous!' - Newt Gingrich, American politician.

-21.7 Diversity and identity in Australia
+9.7 Diversity and identity in Australia

 A pluralist society is one where difference is respected.
-This difference, sometimes referred to as diversity. means that not everything or everyone is the same.
+This difference, sometimes referred to as diversity, means that not everything or everyone is the same.
 When you apply this concept to Australia it is clear we are a diverse mix of people from different cultures.
 Some people follow a particular religion, whereas others have no religious beliefs.
 Difference is also prevalent when you consider gender, age, disability, people's sexual preferences and age.